jbuzzanco/browser-template/README.md

 You have to be logged in to view the quotes.
 You can't edit or delete other people's quotes, but if you don't like yours, then you can choose to delete or edit them!

+##### For future Improvements
+I would include a _like_ aspect to the application.
+Meaning a user would be able to like other people's votes if they found them meaningful to what they believe in.
+One way to implement this would be to have a third table meeting between users and quotes, called likes.
+Likes would be associated between users and quotes.
+Where users have many likes, and quotes have many likes.
+One could use [acts as votable]( https://github.com/ryanto/acts_as_votable) as a quicker way to implement this.

 ## User Stories

 As a user, I can sign up and log in securely.